KingiLikesMineCraft/playstrategy-bot-client/README.md

     Move Overhead: 100
     Skill Level: 10
 ```
 The exceptions to this are the options `uci_chess960`, `uci_variant`, `multipv`, and `ponder`.
-These will be handled by lichess-bot after a game starts and should not be listed in `config.yml`.
+These will be handled by playstrategy-bot after a game starts and should not be listed in `config.yml`.
 Also, if an option is listed under `uci_options` that is not in the list printed by the engine, it will cause an error when the engine starts because the engine won't understand the option.
 The word after `type` indicates the expected type of the options: `string` for a text string, `spin` for a numeric value, `check` for a boolean True/False value.

 One last option is `go_commands`.
 Beneath this option, arguments to the UCI `go` command can be passed.
 For example,
 ```yml